Best Travel Insurance for Families

 Compare actual coverage limits, not marketing labels

-One company's "comprehensive" plan might offer less protection than another's "basic" plan.
-Policies differ widely in medical coverage, from $100,000 to $500,000 or more.
-Review the specific dollar amounts for emergency medical, evacuation, and trip cancellation before deciding.
+One company's "comprehensive" plan might offer less financial protection than another's "basic" plan.
+Policies vary in medical coverage from $100,000 to $500,000 or more.
+Check specific dollar amounts for emergency medical care, evacuation and trip cancellation before buying.

 2. 2

-Children under 18 often add no extra cost with providers like Travelex.
-Travelers over 60 can increase premiums by 30% or more.
-Accurate quotes help you budget appropriately and avoid surprises at checkout.
+Children under 18 often cost nothing extra with providers like Travelex.
+Travelers over 60 can raise premiums by 30% or more.
+Accurate quotes help you budget and avoid surprises at checkout.

 3. 3